freemocap/skellycam/README.md

 > [!NOTE]
 > The `postinstall` script in `package.json` cd's into the `skellycam-ui/` folder an runs `npm install` in there

-### 3. Running the application in `dev` mode
+### 3. Running the application in Develeopment mode

-To build and run the Tauri application in `dev`mode, run this command:
+To build and run the Tauri application in `dev` mode, run this command:
 ```
 npm run dev
 ```

-This should build the Rust backend, launch the nuxt/vue based frontend from `skellycam-ui` in a new window, and run the python server sidecar.
+This should build the Rust backend, launch the Nuxt/Vue frontend from `skellycam-ui/` in a new window, and run the python server sidecar from `dist/[sidecar-binary-w-target-triple-and-extenstion]`.
 Check the terminal for relevant `localhost` urls

 > [!TIP]
-> If you are working on the python code and want to see changes without rebuilding the pyinstaller sidecar, simply run `skellycam/__main__.py` after the Tauri app has aleady started.
+> If you are working on the python code and want to see changes without rebuilding the pyinstaller sidecar, simply run `skellycam/__main__.py` **AFTER** the Tauri app has aleady started.
 It will kill the `sidecar` program and take over serving
-> responses on that port
-> (I don't know if thats, like, the right way to do that, but it works for now ¯\\_(ツ)_/¯
+> responses on that port (I don't know if thats, like, the right way to do that, but it works for now ¯\\_(ツ)_/¯ )

 whee!
 It doesn't do much, but if you click the `Connect to Websocket` button followed by the `Connect to Cameras` button, it should detect and connect to all available cameras, and show a the images from each window in a sloppy grid.